rwasson/pytest_harness/README.md

         85.0

 `show_source_file_coverage`
-    If True, displays statement coverage for each covered source file.
+    If True, displays the source-file coverage table.

     Source files are sorted from lowest to highest statement coverage.